Vishnu-shinde/Sparks-Foundation-Internship/README.md

 # Sparks_Foundation_Internship_March-22
-Hello All, My name is Meenu Pillai.
+Hello All, My name is Vishnu Shinde.
 This is My Web Development Internship Project for Sparks Foundation.
 Any new suggestions to improve my code are welcome!

 This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
-Internship Domain- Web Development and Design Internship Duration - 2 Month ( MARCH-2022 )
+Internship Domain- Web Development and Design Internship Duration - 1 Month ( January-2023 )
 Internship Type - Work from Home
 Task-1 : Basic Banking System.